 Rustic country inns

-The traditional country inn Pfefferlechner in Lana nearby Meran is integrated in a farm with a really long history.
-Family Laimer has created the traditional country inn with a lot of love and passion.
-Beside regional delicacies and specialties from the farm you can enjoy in the rustic country inn also wine from the farm, home-produced schnapps and beer from the own brewery!
-The Pfefferlechner is an insider tip for the traditional South Tyrolean Törggelen!
-Open till 8th December 2013.
-Further information: +39 0473 562521 or www.pfefferlechner.it
+The traditional country inn Pfefferlechner in Lana nearby Meran is integrated in a farm with a long history.
+Family Laimer has created the traditional country inn with a lot of love and passion in 1981.
+Besides regional delicacies and specialities from the farm you can enjoy in the rustic country inn also wine from the farm, home-produced schnapps and beer from the own brewery.
+Kids will look forward to the horses and goats on our farm.
+The Pfefferlechner is an insider tip for the traditional South Tyrolean Törggelen in autumn.
+Further information: +39 0473 562 521.

 The Stallwies farm is the highest situated farm of the Martell and it is 600 years old.
-Since 300 years the farm is in possession of Stricker family and they know how to spoil gourmets with South Tyrolean specialties which are refined by Italian finesse.
-We recommend tasting the self made digestives like Swiss stone pine schnapps.
+Since 300 years the farm is in possession of Stricker family and they know how to spoil gourmets with South Tyrolean specialities which are refined by Italian finesse.
+We recommend tasting the self-made digestives like Swiss stone pine schnapps.
 You eat in rustically wooden Stuben or on the sunny terrace with a great view on the mountains around.
-Open all over the year, phone: +39 0473 744 552.
+Further information: +39 0473 744 552.

-Covered with shingles, based on ancient wooden beam and all around the marvelous landscape of Pfossental in Schnalstal Valley.
-That’s how the Jägerrast farm presents itself.
-The interior is also very original and the farmers, too.
-They produce cheese, speck, sausages and many other specialities and bake the best confections of pastry in the whole Schnalstal Valley.
+Covered with shingles, based on ancient wooden beam and all around the marvellous landscape of Pfossental in Schnalstal Valley.
+That is how the Jägerrast farm presents itself at 1,700 m above sea level in the middle of Texel.
+The Kofler family produces cheese, speck, sausages and many other specialities such as curd and yoghurt.
 The cook is farmer Erika: she knows how to spoil gourmets.
-Phone: +39 0473 679 230.
+Further information: +39 0473 679 230.

-Fonteklaus is a former castle and it was built in 1700 in Lajen.
-The Fonteklaus is a very special place for gourmets and refugees.
-From the panoramic terrace you overlook the lovely Eisacktal Valley and you see 77 churches.
-Don’t forget to count them over these culinary delicacies: swordfish on tomatoes, Ravioli filled with leek or carpaccio on vegetable and vinaigrette.
-Worth mentioning is also the rich wine-cellar with precious South Tyrolean wines.
-Phone: +39 0471 655 654.
+Fonteklaus is a former hunting lodge and it was built in 1700 in Lajen.
+The Fonteklaus is a very special place for gourmets.
+From the panoramic terrace, you overlook the lovely Eisacktal Valley with 77 churches.
+As impressive is the quality of the seasonal and regional cuisine.
+Worth mentioning is also the rich wine cellar with precious South Tyrolean wines.
+Further Information: +39 0471 655 654.

 Lüch de Vanc

-Panicia, Tutres, Gnoch da zigher, Cajinic and Crafuns Mori.
+Tutres, Gnoch da zigher and Crafuns Mori.
 Pardon?
-These are all ladin specialities, which farmer Rosalia prepares with mastery and love.
-Gourmets have to taste the great Melissa-, mint- or elder-juices: the juices are very refreshing!
+These are all Ladin specialities, which you can taste at Lüch de Vanc farm in Campill in Gadertal upon appointment.
+Gourmets have to taste the great Melissa, mint or elder juices that are very refreshing!
 The farm is 300 years old and situated in one of the most beautiful areas of South Tyrol in Gadertal Valley in the Dolomites.
-Phone: +39 0474 590 108.
+Further Information: +39 0474 590 108.